 Why study Environmental Earth Science at Aberystwyth University?

-- We offer you a detailed insight into Geological and Environmental Earth Sciences topics
+- You will explore and receive a detailed insight into Geological and Environmental Earth Sciences topics.

-- Insights into contemporary environmental issues: pollution, climate change, waste disposal among many others.
+- You will develop a solid understanding of contemorary environmental issues: pollution, climate change, waste disposal among many others.

 - Our facilities are recognised by NERC (Natural Environment Research Council)